christinebittle/OnlineStore/README.md

 This example includes a worker that periodically calls an open AI API to generate product descriptions.

 > [!WARNING]
-> This is purely an example of server to server connection.
+> This example is only meant to demonstrate server to server connection.
 The AI Generated content created is entirely fictional.
 Instructor / Institution is not liable for any generated content from the example, it is for entertainment purposes only.

 ## To run this project
 - Tools > NuGet Package Manager > Package Manager Console